Segments API

 ## Related Guides

-- [Subscribers API](https://mailrith.com/developers/subscribers.md): The subscribers resource is the core subscriber write surface in `v1`.
-This guide explains when to list, when to upsert, how Mailrith chooses the workspace, what to include in an upsert body, and when to use async imports instead of many single requests.
+- [Subscribers API](https://mailrith.com/developers/subscribers.md): The subscribers resource is the main way integrations write Subscriber data in `v1`.
+This guide explains when to list subscribers, when to upsert subscribers, how Mailrith chooses the workspace, what to include in an upsert body, and when to use async imports instead of many single requests.

-- [Tags API](https://mailrith.com/developers/tags.md): The tags surface gives integrations a lightweight way to manage subscriber labels.
-This guide explains when tags are the right choice, when custom fields are better, how to list or create tags, and how to name tags so real workspace users understand them.
+- [Tags API](https://mailrith.com/developers/tags.md): The tags API gives integrations a lightweight way to manage subscriber labels.
+This guide explains when to use tags, when to use custom fields instead, how to list or create tags, and how to name tags so workspace users understand each label.

 - [API Reference](https://mailrith.com/developers/api-reference.md): The full API reference is generated from the same public contract used by the API worker and SDK tooling.
-Use it for exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.
+Use the API reference to find exact paths, methods, parameters, request schemas, response schemas, operation IDs, and the downloadable OpenAPI document.